uqee/coretechs-stackedit-workspace/Documents Odds96/FAQ/FAQ-English.md

 We do not offer this option for the moment.

-## Where can I find the information about my withdrawal and its status? / ¿Dónde puedo encontrar la información sobre mi retirada y su estado?
+## Where can I find the information about my withdrawal and its status?

-A ENG: This information can be found in your account.
+This information can be found in your account.
 Click on the wallet-like icon and scroll down to "Transactions".

-A ESP: Puedes encontrar esta información dentro de tu cuenta.
-Haz click en el icono de billetera y busca el apartado "Transacciones".

-I’ve tried to withdraw funds but the money was returned to my account balance.
-What should I do? / He intentado retirar fondos pero el dinero fue devuelto a mi cuenta. ¿Qué debería hacer?
+## I’ve tried to withdraw funds but the money was returned to my account balance.
+What should I do?

-A ENG: Please contact our support team at: support@odds96.com.
+Please contact our support team at: support@odds96.com.

 A ESP: Por favor, contacta con nuestro equipo de soporte enviando un email a support@odds96.com